mathu3004/Personalized_News_Recommendation_System/README.md

-# Personalized News Platform
+# Mark's Personalized News Recommendation System

 ## Overview
-The **Mark's Personalized News Platform** is a user-centric application designed to deliver tailored news content based on user preferences and interactions.
+The **Mark's Personalized News Recommendation System** is a user-centric application designed to deliver tailored news content based on user preferences and interactions.
 The platform incorporates AI/ML-driven categorization, personalized recommendations, and robust article management tools for administrators.
 It enhances user engagement and provides a seamless experience for both readers and content managers.

 ---